 And it was No. 1’s versatility (Harvin wore No. 8 as a freshman) that made him so dangerous.

 Single coverage?
 Burned for a touchdown.
-Rush around the edge?
+Rush around the edge or counter?
 First down, maybe more.
 Kick return with good blocking?
 Forget about tripping him up.

 Paired with Tebow, Harvin was basically a cheat code.
-The Gators often ran run-pass option plays in which either Harvin took the carry or Tebow — arguably the greatest running college quarterback of all time — carried the ball.
+The Gators often ran plays in which either Harvin took the carry or Tebow — arguably the greatest running college quarterback of all time.
 Defenders were forced into choosing to attack a player they couldn’t tackle or one they couldn’t catch.

 Harvin also ran some Wildcat packages featuring a bevy of blockers.
 As long as no one missed an assignment, he was off for the races.